na-na-hi/renget/archive/d6rdp.md

 ![Yozora Mel](https://static.wikia.nocookie.net/virtualyoutuber/images/b/ba/Yozora_Mel_3D_Model.png/revision/latest?cb=20221002201426)

-##Leader: Yozora Mel
+###Leader: Yozora Mel

-Size: 27’000 km2
+*Size: 27’000 km2*

-Population: 3.5 Million
+*Population: 3.5 Million*

-Founding Date: Year 17
+*Founding Date: Year 17*

-Capital: Taramato
+*Capital: Taramato*

+###Geography and Infrastructure
-Geography and Infrastructure: The Nocturnal State features a wide variety of black spired gothic architecture to befit its ruler, Mel.
+The Nocturnal State features a wide variety of black spired gothic architecture to befit its ruler, Mel.
 Towering spires and ancient castles lurk atop tall hills over thatched roof villages with cobblestone homes.
 The country is very mountainous and craggy, though the soil is quite rich.
 Tomatoes and acerola cherries are grown here in abundance more so than any other part of the world, and are believed to originate from these lands.

 The mountains also provide excellent defense, which makes assaulting the lands hard.
 This comes at the cost of also harboring a much higher than normal rate of monsters.
 The day and night cycle in this land is always favoring long nights and short days.
 The sun does not rise until 8:30 AM and sets at 6:00 PM, leading to harsh winters and fervent summers.